 There are a few places in this world that nobody ever wants to go to.
-Not that it's immediately lethal, like an active volcano.
+Not that it's immediately dangerous, like Hell.
 But its reputation is so bad that being sent there is a Cool and Unusual Punishment.
 The threat of sending someone there can function as a Cut His Heart Out with a Spoon threat.
 And willingly going there is an act of extreme bravery, insanity, and/or desperation.
 In a fantasy setting, there is a good chance your character will go there, for whatever reason (most likely because of The Law of Conservation of Detail).

 Of course, sometimes this is merely a throwaway gag.
 I mean, who would want to actually go there?

 - It's said that New Jersey has the most toxic waste dumps per capita, while Washington D.C. has the most lawyers.
 The reason?
 New Jersey got to pick first.